High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Numerical verification

-First, the complete steady-state problem is solved with the semi-analytical model.
-Multiple meshes are then generated for the one-dimensional CFD code: knowing the temperature profile from the semi-analytical solution and starting from an initial grid point at $x = 0$ (interface), the other grid points are placed such that the difference in interpolated temperature between two successive grid points is equal to or below a given threshold.
-By varying this threshold (from 0.05K to 50K), grids with varying levels of refinement are obtained, whose point distribution is relatively well adapted to the problem.
+First, the complete steady-state problem is solved with the semi-analytical tool.
+Multiple meshes are then generated for the one-dimensional CFD code: knowing the temperature profile from the semi-analytical solution and starting from $x=0$ (surface), grid points are placed such that the difference in interpolated temperature between two successive grid points is equal to or below a given threshold.
+By varying this threshold (from 0.05K to 50 K), grids with varying levels of refinement are obtained, whose point distribution is relatively well adapted to the problem.
 The finite volume mesh is then generated by taking these grid points as the positions of the cell faces.
-In this reference case, the thermal layer in the solid phase and the flame in the gas phase both have a thickness close to $10^{-4}$m.
-The generated meshes are extended by adding cells with gradually increasing sizes so that the abscissa of the outer cells are ten times greater than this thickness in order to minimise the influence of the Neumann boundary conditions.
-It has been verified that extending the mesh further does not change the result.
-The semi-analytical solution is taken as the initial state and advanced forward in time, until it stabilises on the steady-state solution corresponding to the discrete system relying on the finite-volume method of Section \ref{section:schemaVF}.
-This is done efficiently by taking large time steps with implicit Euler, as the initial state is very close to the CFD steady-state solution.
+The generated meshes are then extended with a geometric progression of cell sizes so that their outer limits are far beyond the characteristic thermal length scales ($\approx 10^{-4}$ m here).
+The semi-analytical solution is taken as the initial state and advanced forward in time with backward Euler and large time steps, until stabilisation of the CFD solution.